WATCH: Adaptive Monitoring for AI Deployments via Weighted-Conformal Martingales: Summary and Future Directions

 \section{Summary and Future Directions}

-In this paper we introduced the novel methods of weighted-conformal test martingales (WCTMs), which are constructed from sequences of weighted-conformal $p$-values, and we demonstrated how WCTMs enable continual monitoring of deployed AI/ML models.
-The proposed approach, WATCH, achieves three main goals: (1) \textit{adaptation} to benign shifts to avoid unnecessary alarms and improve the utility of CP prediction sets for end-users; (2) \textit{fast detection} of harmful shifts; and (3) \textit{root-cause analysis} to identify the cause of any performance degradation.
-Our empirical results show that WATCH's adaptation reduces unnecessary alarms relative to standard CTMs \citep{vovk2021retrain} while still detecting harmful shifts faster than comparable (betting-based) methods that directly track the risk (i.e., from \citet{podkopaev2021tracking}).
-WATCH is further able to perform root-cause analysis to diagnose whether a harmful shift causing degradation was an extreme covariate shift (e.g., out-of-support shift in $X$) or a fundamental concept shift (in $Y\mid X$).
+In this paper we introduced the novel methods of weighted-conformal test martingales (WCTMs), which are constructed from sequences of weighted-conformal $p$-values.
+We presented new theory for how online weighted-conformal $p$-values can be used in sequential hypothesis testing, and we demonstrated how WCTMs enable continual monitoring of deplyed AI/ML models.
+The proposed approach, WATCH, achieves three main goals: (1) \textit{adaptation} to benign shifts to avoid unnecessary alarms and improve the utility of CP prediction sets for end-users; (2) \textit{fast detection} of harmful shifts; and (3) \textit{root-cause analysis} to identify the cause of any performance degradation as a harmful covariate shift or a fundamental concept shift.

 Our contribution opens up several promising directions for future work.
-Future theory directions include developing specific WCTM algorithms for testing other nonparametric null hypotheses, exploring connections to conditional permutation tests (e.g., \citet{berrett2020conditional}), analyzing WCTMs' efficiency with respect to certain alternative hypotheses, and finer-grained root-cause analysis.
-For applications, implementations of WATCH to monitor the risks of AI systems in real practical settings such as healthcare, as well as extensions to monitor generative models and AI agents, would be valuable.
+Future theory directions include developing specific WCTM algorithms for testing other nonparametric null hypotheses, exploring connections to conditional permutation tests (e.g., \citet{berrett2020conditional}), analyzing WCTMs' efficiency with respect to certain alternative hypotheses, developing robustness results for approximate weights, and finer-grained root-cause analysis.
+For applications, implementations of WATCH to monitor the risks of AI systems in real practical settings such as healthcare and extensions to monitor foundation models and AI agents would be valuable.
+We hope that WATCH encourages greater attention on post-deployment monitoring for safer AI systems, with a focus on adaptive monitoring, fast detection of harmful shifts, and diagnostics to inform recovery.